localmess/localhost-abuse/web-analysis-crawler/README.md

 # web-analysis-crawler

-Based on DuckDuckGo Tracker Radar Collector: https://github.com/duckduckgo/tracker-radar-collector/tree/main Main additions are the collection of WebSocket frames as well as intercepting WebRTC related function calls.
+Based on DuckDuckGo Tracker Radar Collector: https://github.com/duckduckgo/tracker-radar-collector/tree/main

+The main additions are the collection of WebSocket frames as well as intercepting WebRTC related function calls.

 ## How to use